ariasAleia/ROS_Robotics_Lab2/README.md

 q4 = [deg2rad([-90 15 -55 17]) 0];
 q5 = [deg2rad([-90 45 -55 45]) 0];
 ```
+Then we called the function *moveRobot* and plotted the same configuration in Matlab using our previously created Serial Link PhantomX.
+And guess what?... it worked! :D

 ``` Matlab
 %% With q1
 PhantomX.plot(q1(1:4), 'notiles', 'noname');